sofwerx/swx-devops/README.md

 ### Manual (if not using Docker)

-#### gnupg 2.0
+#### gnupg

-You will need a gnupg key for `trousseau` below.
+You need a gnupg key for `trousseau` below.

-The reason for gnupg 2.0 is that trousseau reads directly from `pubring.gpg`, and they did away with that file in gnupg 2.1 and newer.
+The reason for gnupg 2.0 is trousseau reads directly from `pubring.gpg`, and is no longer supported in gnupg 2.1 and newer.

 #### On a Mac